realworldocaml/book/en/foreign-function-interface.md

 ```

 The `Ptr.allocate` function allocates memory via `malloc` and creates an OCaml
-value to point to it.
-This OCaml value (`timep` in the example) has a finalizer
+value to point to this external memory buffer.
+This OCaml value (`timep` in the
-function which frees the external memory when it is garbage collected.
+example) has a finalizer function which frees the external memory when it is
-The `timep` pointer is passed into the `time` library call, which modifies it
+garbage collected.
+The `timep` pointer is passed into the `time` library call,
-in-place.
-The `timep` pointer is then passed on to `localtime`, whose return value
+which modifies it in-place.
+The same pointer is subsequently passed to
-is converted into an OCaml string via `asctime`.
-The garbage
+`localtime`, whose return `tm` structure is converted into an OCaml string via
+the `asctime` function.
+The garbage collector is free to free `timep` during
-collector can then collect `timep` during the next collection cycle.
+the next collection cycle.

 Unions in C are a collection of named structures that can be mapped onto the
 same memory.
 They are also supported in the `ctypes` library via the